flexiblepower/fpai-documentation/Glossary.md

 An application for the FPAI which can utilize energy flexibility offered by smart appliances.
 For more information see [[Energy App|EnergyApp]].

 ###FPAI App
 An App is a piece of software which runs on top of the FPAI.
+An App can contain multiple FPAI components, such as an Energy App, Resource Manager, Resource Driver or Protorol Driver.
 For more information see [[Architecture|Architecture]].